xavipe/Crypto-Investment-Analysis/README.md

 ## Project Description

 + This project provides an overview of crypto market and illustrates some insights by data analysis
-+ Analyze data from crypto market by finding some basic rules to help investment decision-making
++ We analyze data from crypto market by finding some basic rules to help investment decision-making
-+ Validate some quantitative investment methods and technique indicators in crypto market
++ We validate some quantitative investment methods and technique indicators in crypto market

 ## Dataset